 View course details in MyPlan: INFX 573

-INFX 574 Core Methods in Data Science and Analytics (4)
+INFX 574 Data Science II: Machine Learning and Econometrics (4)

 View course details in MyPlan: INFX 574

-INFX 575 Advanced Methods in Data Science and Analytics (4)
+INFX 575 Data Science III: Scaling, Applications, and Ethics (4)

 Advanced skills for analyzing and deriving insight from large-scale, heterogeneous data.
 Provides methods, tools, and frameworks for analyzing data, with topics including scaling and distributed computing, network analysis, and visualization.
 Student gain experience applying methods to real-world data.
 Prerequisite: INFX 574.

 View course details in MyPlan: INFX 575